Now that you want to start a blog, the next step is to make it happen.

 Resources you need when you start a blog

 If you are planning to do blogging, commitment to your time is important.
-You might spend between 30 minutes to an hour doing research for your topic and write content.
+You might spend between 30 minutes to an hour doing research for your topic and writing content.
 Later on, you’ll do keyword research, do an outreach email to link prospects, and do other additional tasks to promote.
 Blogging may require a lot of effort and devote a lot of time, but with passion and motivation, it shouldn’t be a burden at all.

 Install blog tracking tools